ARWNI2S/TheCorporateWars/tcw-draft/gameplay/main-mechanics.md

 From free traders to institutionalized megacorporations, these organizations weave networks of production, transportation, financing, and power that span entire sectors.

-Each corporation combines resources, technology, personnel, and political capital to expand, consolidate, or simply survive in an environment where slow communications, economic rivalries, and diplomatic tensions are the norm.
+Each corporation combines resources, technology, personnel, and polítical capital to expand, consolidate, or simply survive in an environment where slow communications, economic rivalries, and diplomatic tensions are the norm.

 {% hint style="success" %}
 The core mechanics reflect this scenario: it is not enough to build, trade, or conquer; players must manage logistical chains, secure strategic information, maintain efficient command structures, and negotiate permits, concessions, and alliances across multiple levels.